wix-incubator/ce-workshop-image-replacer/README.md

    - Show the total number of URLs saved by the user in a badge on the extension icon.
 Update the badge count whenever the list is modified.

 7. **Enable Replacement on Multiple Domains**
-   - Extend the replacement functionality to work on multiple specified domains (not just `ynet.co.il`).
+   - Extend the replacement functionality to work on multiple specified domains (not just `wix.com`).
 Provide an option in the popup for users to manage the list of domains where the extension should be active.

 8. **Persistent Notification for Active Replacement**
    - When replacement is enabled, show a notification as a reminder when the user visits a target site.
 This could help prevent confusion if images look unexpected due to the extension.